 I almost finished writing this post when I found author’s thoughts about Evolution on his Instagram account.
 Thoughtful and heartfelt, it has to be read to appreciate the mural even more.
 The artist wrote: “… I think this was most challenging artwork I have ever done.
 I still can’t really understand where it came from… I remember I spent days looking at the wall and trying to see whatever it’s trying to tell me.
 And it told me a lot.
 I have barely painted anything.
 Just a few spontaneous strokes translating whatever was there into language people can understand.
 It’s very rewarding to see how appreciated this piece is amongst locals.
 Without knowing it, I painted a piece that speaks to people the memories of past the current struggles and the challenges of future.
 I don’t look like anything I’ve done before, and I don’t think I’d be able to do something like this again.
 This wall is doomed to go under renovation soon, and the painting will have to leave this town just like a tin mining industry did back in the day, but that I feel only gives it more charm… P.S.
 It’s also a first time I wrote an essay in the photo caption.”

 Zacharevic name is well-known in Penang.
 Arguably, some of his works are the most photographed examples of street art.
 I’d never seen tourists not only queuing but willing to patiently wait a considerable amount of time to take a selfie next to a rusted bicycle.
 Up until our Evolution encounter, I viewed him as a talented artist who hit the jackpot, so to speak, with a particular style of merging painting and a physical object.
 Do not get me wrong: the idea is great.
 The only issue is that it’s getting stale after a few repetitions.
 It’s nothing to be ashamed of.
-If you ever been to The Dali Museum in Florida?
+Have you ever been to The Dali Museum in Florida?
 By the end of walking through all the rooms, even the most staunch Dali lovers(yours truly included) need a breath of fresh air.

 Due to time constraints, I didn’t have a chance to visit all street art murals created by Ernest Zacharevic in Ipoh.
 Frankly, Evolution left such a strong impression that I also did not want to spoil newly found admiration for the artist.